 may be things you can change.
 Knowing the risk factors can help you make choices that

-might lower your risk.
-For example, if an unhealthy diet is a risk factor, you may
+might help lower your risk.
+For instance, if an unhealthy diet is a risk factor, you

-choose to eat healthy foods.
-If excess weight is a risk factor, you may decide to
+may choose to eat healthy foods.
+If excess weight is a risk factor, you may decide

 Who is at risk for malignant mesothelioma?